International student visas

-You can apply for a student visa with the Department of Immigration and Citizenship as soon as you have received an offer of a place or a Confirmation of Enrolment (COE) from the University of Melbourne.
+You can apply for a student visa with the Department of Immigration and Border Protection as soon as you have received an offer of a place or a Confirmation of Enrolment (COE) from the University of Melbourne.

 Assessment levels for visas

 The Australian government groups countries into Assessment Levels.
 Your Assessment Level is based on the type of study you have applied for and the country that issued your passport (if you hold more than one non-Australian passport, you can choose which one you wish to use to apply for your Australian visa).

 The higher the Assessment Level, the more evidence you will need to provide to meet the English language, financial, health and other requirements.

 How the assessment level affects your application